1793

 In line with a

-European Directive to provide a Europe-wide emergency services
+European Directive to provide a Europe-wide

-telephone number, the '112' service is introduced in the UK
+emergency services telephone number, the '112' service is

 1996